ericoporto/ags-manual-wiki/Multimedia.md

     CDAudio(eCDPlayTrack, 3);

-will play track 3 of the CD that\'s in the CD ROM drive.
+will play track 3 of the CD that's in the CD ROM drive.

 ---